 PhD candidates at UiO will get first priority to the course.
 The maximum number of participant is 20.

 How to apply:

 - PhD candidates admitted to a PhD programme at UiO apply in StudentWeb

 - Applicants who are not admitted to a PhD programme at UiO must apply for a right to study PhD courses in medicine and health sciences in SøknadsWeb before they can apply for this course.
 External applicants should apply for a right to study minimum 3 weeks before the course application deadline.
 See information about how to apply for at right to study and how to apply for PhD courses here: How external applicants can apply for elective PhD courses in medicine and health sciences.

 No recommended prior knowledge but in preparation for the course the participants should set aside some time for reading suggested literature (textbook chapters and recent reviews).
 The list of suggested readings will be provided 2 weeks before the start of the course.

-This is a full week course (5 consecutive days) followed by a take-home examination.
-The teaching will be divided between lectures, morning group discussions and practical hands-on sessions with the modelling software NEURON which is freely available.
+This is a 6 days course followed by a take-home examination.
+The teaching will be divided between lectures, morning group discussions and practical hands-on sessions with the modelling software NEURON which is freely available

 Explanations and appeals

 Application form, deadline and requirements for special examination arrangements.